 Under section 61.145(b) of the Asbestos NESHAP, a written notification is required for renovation and demolition operations.
 Only completed notification forms are accepted.
-For NESHAP activities for the jurisdictional 12 counties that ADEQ regulates, the notification should be hand or typewritten and postmarked or delivered to ADEQ no later than 10 working days (Monday through Friday) prior to the beginning of the asbestos activity or demolition.
-The address is as follows:
+For NESHAP activities for the jurisdictional 12 counties that ADEQ regulates, the notification should be hand or typewritten and postmarked or delivered to ADEQ no later than 10 working days prior to the beginning of the asbestos activity or demolition.
+The address is:

 Arizona Department of Environmental Quality

 Attn: Asbestos NESHAP Program

 (800) 234-5677 - Toll Free (In State)

 Title 40, Code of Federal Regulations, Subpart M, Part 61, Asbestos NESHAP; Arizona Revised Statutes § 49-421 et.
 Seq. and § 49-471 et. seq.; Arizona Administrative Code R18-2-1101 (A)(8)

 Asbestos Related Links